 Changing times called for evolving landscapes.
 Where Victorian plants once bloomed, congressional staffers in fluorescent knee-highs now play kickball.
 Where Mary Ann Hall’s high-class brothel prospered during the Civil War, the National Museum of the American Indian stands.
 An effort to protect “high-tech turf,” recently planted by the National Park Service, threatens to push popular annual festivals off the green lawn.

 The Mall is embraced as hallowed ground not because architects willed it but because people chose it.
 Citizens congregate on the Lincoln Memorial steps—where Marian Anderson sang “America” in 1939 and where Martin Luther King, Jr., gave his “I Have a Dream” speech in 1963—to contemplate democracy’s “unfinished work,” Abraham Lincoln’s Gettysburg Address words, etched in the monument to his legacy.

-With the rise of the National Museum of African American History and Culture, due to open in 2015, the National Mall marches toward what it should be: not just a formal park in a federal city, but also a central space for self-expression and equal representation.
+With the rise of the National Museum of African American History and Culture, the National Mall marches toward what it should be: not just a formal park in a federal city, but also a central space for self-expression and equal representation.
 In short, a field where dreams can come true. —George W. Stone

 20. Mornington Peninsula, Australia